-The Committee retains Pearl Meyer & Partners ("PMP") as an executive compensation consultant to provide benchmarking and comparative compensation analysis.
-PMP's findings and recommendations form part of the basis used in the ongoing review and design of the Company's compensation programs.
-Their analysis is normally performed annually in the case of the Company's CEO, CFO and business unit Presidents, and periodically with respect to other members of the senior management team.
-Analyses completed by PMP in late 2020 were considered by the Committee when establishing 2021 total direct compensation targets and base salary increases.
-In addition, PMP was retained in 2021 to provide compensation consulting services in connection with director compensation.
+The Committee retains Pearl Meyer & Partners ("Pearl Meyer") as an executive compensation consultant to provide benchmarking and comparative compensation analysis.
+Pearl Meyer's findings and recommendations form part of the basis used in the ongoing review and design of the Company's compensation programs.
+Their analysis is now performed bi-annually in the case of the Company's CEO, CFO and business unit Presidents, and periodically with respect to other members of the senior management team.
+Analyses completed by Pearl Meyer in early 2023 were considered by the Committee when establishing 2023 total direct compensation targets and base salary increases.